-Find out about the pay scales for primary teachers, and the allowances, benefits and other entitlements covered in your employment agreement.
+Find out about the pay, allowances, benefits and other entitlements available to primary teachers.

 - Your pay